joemoose/psiops/docs/index.md

 #### Weapon Damage Modifiers

-Add the following damage modifier based on the type of weapon.
+Add the following damage modifier based on the type of weapon:

 - **Unarmed** attacks deal -1 damage.
-- **Holdout** weapons (shivs and slingshots) deal +0 damage and are easily concealable.
+- **Holdout** weapons (shivs and slingshots) deal +0 damage.
-- **Light** weapons (pistols and knives) deal +1 damage and are sometimes concealable.
+- **Light** weapons (pistols and knives) deal +1 damage.
 - **Medium** weapons (rifles, shotguns, and swords) deal +2 damage.
 - **Heavy** weapons (RPGs, miniguns, and sniper rifles) deal +3 damage.
-- **Anomalous** weapons (enchanted, alien, or divine) deal +4.
+- **Anomalous** weapons (enchanted, alien, or divine) deal +4 damage.

-Some weapons, such as explosives, may damage all combatants in a close area rather than a single target.
+Some weapons, such as explosives, may damage all targets in a close area rather than a single target.

 #### Ammo